 What are the Accolades?

-In 2020, the Accolades will be awarded to teams, groups or organisations that:
+The Accolades are awarded to teams, groups or organisations that:

 - have had a positive effect on people who receive care and support